Mastering Revenue Enablement:

 To understand the success of your revenue enablement strategy, track the following key metrics:

-• Customer Lifetime Value (CLV): Measures the total revenue a customer is expected to generate over their relationship with your company.
+• Customer Lifetime Value (CLV): Measures the total revenue a customer generates over their relationship with your company.
 High CLV indicates strong brand loyalty and recurring revenue.

 • Customer Acquisition Cost (CAC): Tracks the cost-effectiveness of your customer acquisition strategies.
 Lower CAC signifies more efficient marketing and sales efforts.